Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 3. Diseases of the internal organs

-• Kidney disease: A sweet or urine-like odor may indicate kidney problems.
+• Kidney disease : A sweet or urine-like odor can indicate kidney problems.

-• Diabetes: In diabetes mellitus, the breath often smells fruity or like acetone.
+• Diabetes: In people with diabetes mellitus, the breath often smells fruity or like acetone.

-• Liver disease: A foul odor is often an indication of a diseased liver.
+• Liver diseases: A foul odor is often an indication of a diseased liver.

-Important: If you suspect organic causes, you should consult your veterinarian immediately.
+Important: If you suspect organic causes, you should consult a veterinarian immediately.

 4. Infections or abscesses

-Infections in the mouth area, foreign bodies (e.g. awns) or abscesses can also lead to bad breath.
+Infections in the mouth, foreign bodies (e.g., awns) or abscesses can also lead to bad breath.

 Symptoms: